leondutoit/pg-need-to-know/notes.md

 - review function, table and view ownership and access - lock down, test
 - metadata for groups
 - data owners view their group membership, with metadata
+- reimplement user_data_deletion_requests as a view, with the table being in ntk schema (similar to group removal logs)